 - Where you purchase non-insurance products from us we may earn a fee from the supplier which is usually a percentage of the purchase price.

 - Where you agree to utilise the services of a third party provider (e.g. replacement vehicle) we may earn a fee from that provider

 You can ask us at any time for full details of the income earned by us in handling your insurance.

-We will retain any interest and investment income earned on the client money we hold.
+We hold client money in a statutory trust.
+We will retain any interest earned on the client money we hold.

 We may transfer client money to another person, such as another broker or settlement agent for the purpose of effecting a transaction on your behalf through that person.
+If the third party is outside the UK, the legal and regulatory regime may differ and you may notify us if you do want your money passed to person in a particular territory.
 By paying your premiums you are agreeing to us holding client money in the above manner.

 We check the financial strength ratings of the insurers with whom we place your business using specialist rating agencies.
 We do not assess or guarantee the solvency of any insurer at any time during the contract period.
 If an insurer who has granted risk transfer to us becomes insolvent, any related premiums we hold for that insurer are deemed to have been paid to them and will not be returnable to you.
 In the event of any insurer’s insolvency you may still have a liability to pay the premium.
 We do not accept any liability for any unpaid amounts in respect of claims or return premiums due to you from a participating insurer who becomes insolvent or delays settlement.
 You will also additionally have the responsibility for payment of premiums if you require replacement security.